➤ How to Code a Game

 Consider these runners:- SecurityRunner, MvcRunner, and JdbcRunner.
 They are executed in Naming order:-

-We can provide our own execution order using annotation @Order(“number”).
-The lowest number of orders executed first.
+We can provide our own execution order using annotation @Order(number).
+Runner having the lowest number executed first.
 Example:-

 Execution order is: BRunner, ARunner, CRunner